 Strain Coach (WHOOP 3.0)

-Strain Coach provides you with live data — including your strain, heart rate and calories burned — you can leverage during a workout.
+Strain Coach provides you with live data — including your strain, heart rate and calories burned — that you can leverage during a workout.
 That way, you can make instant adjustments to your workout activity, based on your recovery.

 When WHOOP first launched the Strain Coach, I thought it was a gimmick that I wouldn’t have use for.
 A few days ago, I woke up with a low recovery score and decided to give it a try.

 I started my WOD with Strain Coach enabled and made sure I wouldn’t overreach.
-While I ended up with a slightly higher strain than what Strain Coach suggested, the feature helped me to improve my recovery.
+While I ended up with a slightly higher strain than Strain Coach suggested, the feature helped me to improve my recovery.

 The sleep coach feature of the WHOOP app gives you personalized recommendations on how to leverage sleep to increase your performance.